emberjs/rfcs/text/0000-deprecate-component-lifecycle-events.md

 ## Alternatives

-This decision seems to be fairly universally supported, and I am not aware of any proposed alternatives.
+We could continue to support events and methods and just continue to enforce not using `on()` via ESLint.

 ## Unresolved questions

-The only potential uncertainty is the exact deprecation message we want to issue when people use the deprecated events.
+* The exact deprecation message we want to issue when people use the deprecated events is uncertain.
+* Should we provide an addon to enable legacy support of events?